KatiaOcheretiana/nanny-services/README.md

 - Firebase authentication: Implemented registration, login, fetching user data, and logout using Firebase Authentication.
 - Change color theme: Added the ability to change the color theme of the application.
 - Responsive Design: Implemented a responsive design from 320px to 1440px, ensuring correct display on mobile and tablet devices.
+- Modal Windows: Incorporated modal windows for user actions such as application submission, registration, and login, providing a user-friendly and intuitive interface for these interactions.
+- Like Button with Favorites: Implemented a like button feature that allows users to add nannies to their favorites list directly from the nanny cards, enabling easy access to preferred nannies for future reference.
+- Filtration of Cards: Enabled filtration functionality to refine the display of nanny cards based on user-defined criteria, enhancing the browsing experience by providing relevant and targeted results.

 ## How to Use